River Intelligence

 6. Merkle Sum Trees are used to prove that no new assets were created and there is no inflation, without having to reveal all of the information to any observer.

-Supported assets on Taro are divisible ones such as currencies, or limited edition assets like collectibles or tickets.
+Supported assets on Taproot Assets are divisible ones such as currencies, or limited edition assets like collectibles or tickets.
 There is no limit to how many assets can be created in one on-chain Taproot transaction or how many accounts hold these assets.

-Taro is still in its infancy and may enable novel, currently unforeseen use cases for Bitcoin.
-See a more extensive introduction to Taro in the builder's guide.
+Taproot Assets is still in its infancy and may enable novel, currently unforeseen use cases for Bitcoin.
+See a more extensive introduction to Taproot Assets in the builder’s guide.